True Enough: “The MANIAC” and “Oppenheimer”

 Ben Cosman

 Ben Cosman is a writer originally from Rochester, NY.
-His fiction has been published by The Baffler, The Twin Bill, and Hobart, and he’s also written for MLB.com, The Millions, and others.
+His fiction has been published by or is forthcoming from The Baffler, Aethlon: The Journal of Sport Literature, and others, and he’s also written for the Cleveland Review of Books, The Millions, and MLB.com.

 Previous